 State-of-the-art fingerprint and face control technology showcases the Okta logo.
-All clients available to users of the program are the focus of attention.
+All clients available to program users are in focus.
 The emblem promises that no one will go further until they are authorized.

 Okta: Brand overview